KT-Pocock/seaFET-processing/README.md

 # seaFET-processing
-Process data from SeaFET and CTD sensor packages in MATLAB and perform in situ calibration
+Process data from SeaFET and CTD sensor packages in MATLAB

 A_raw_pH_read.m
 Concatenate daily SeaFET files into mat file